zcaceres/MPC/Operating-Manual/OperatingManual.md

 Be a good steward of the physical space.
 How to pick good stuff for the physical space:

+####Special Offerings
+Occasionally the MPC will offer special open courses.
+Some will be opportunities at UFM or with friends of the MPC.
+These are published on the platform and have a clear UMA value.
+The MPC must make these courses and they will be available to the students on the platform to enroll.
+Some special offerings may be competitive or require an application process before a student is accepted.
+Make sure you advertise these courses.
+Post the descriptions on Slack and elsewhere in the space.

 ###Quality Control
 Administrators should check in at least once a day with students.
 Ask at least three students a simple question like, "How is it going?"
 "Is everything going ok?"
 Read between the lines.
 If a student seems hesitant to speak, don't force the issue.
 Instead, remind them with something like the following: "Well, please let me know if you can see areas to improve.
 That's my job."